 At this time of great societal upheavals, especially in the context of the Covid-19 crisis, design is more than ever a driver of innovation.
 Is that your opinion?

-To answer, I would like to come back to the concept of the profession of designer as I comprehend it, and to the plasticity inherent in this profession.
+In order to answer that question, I would like to come back to the concept of the profession of designer as I comprehend it, and to the plasticity inherent in this profession.
 When creating new systems and platforms, the designer must be able to speak to technicians, managers or even lawyers.
 The crisis we are currently experiencing has accelerated certain societal trends, particularly in the field of work.
-Take the example of the home office.
+Take the example of home office.
 With the imposition of confinements, companies, but also schools, have been forced to review their information and knowledge sharing systems.
 We see that 60-70% of these exchanges no longer require the sharing of a physical space by the various interlocutors.
 Now is the time to reinvent our practices and our work protocols.
 Addressing this issue touches on the concept of well-being which, as I mentioned, is fully in line with the fundamentals of design.
 Participatory design, a driver of change, must rely on both the creation of new scenarios, but also on the proactivity of sponsors, such as business leaders, who will take the risk to try these new operating modes before they can be systemised.